barvian/thesis/paper.md

 ##### Onboarding

-When a user launches the app for the first time after downloading they're greeted with the following onboarding tutorial:
+When a user launches the application for the first time after downloading they're greeted with the following onboarding tutorial:

 <div class="o-wrapper__wider">
 	<div class="o-layout">